mwave317/mwave_blog/README.md

 This project will not work if you clone the repo.
-I don't have my private keys for the google OAuth saved on Github.
+I don't have my private keys for google OAuth saved on Github.
 A working example is at https://mwave317.herokuapp.com.

 ## Available Scripts